Quarterly banner

 A prioritisation matrix can be an exceptional tool for making difficult decisions.
 By following the simple process outlined above, social purpose organisations will be able to address, and rank, complex options.

-If you stick to the steps and trust the process you will find yourself combining the science of evidence and the art of subjectively ranking options into one process; creating a new way of looking at situations.
+If you stick to the steps and trust the process, you will find yourself combining the science of evidence and the art of subjectively ranking options into one process; creating a new way of looking at situations.